Welcome to the Laboratory of Sanjai Kumar at Queens College - CUNY

 About Research in Kumar’s Laboratory

 The research in Kumar’s laboratory spans at the interface of chemistry and biology, and is broadly focused on discovery of unknown enzyme function using chemical biology approaches.
 The current project includes the development of small molecule probes (e.g. inhibitors and biosensors) of cysteine cathepsins, protein kinases, and protein tyrosine phosphatases, a critically important group of cellular signaling enzymes, implicated in several human diseases.
 The developed probes are subsequently utilized to understand the enzyme function in both normal physiology and human diseases.
 Another important area of current interest is to develop appropriate chemical biology tools that can be utilized to probe the function of cysteine cathepsin enzymes in diverse cellular processes.
-Some of the scientific methodologies routinely used in the laboratory are: Multi-step synthesis of small molecule inhibitors and biosensors using both classical solution-phase and solid-phase synthetic procedures, enzyme kinetics, assay development, recombinant protein expression and purification, inhibitor screening, development of in vivo cancer model, and structure-based ligand design.
+Some of the scientific methodologies routinely used in the laboratory are: Multi-step synthesis of small molecule inhibitors and biosensors using both classical solution-phase and solid-phase synthetic procedures, enzyme kinetics and assay development, mass spectormetric analysis, inhibitor screening, development of in vivo animal model for therapeutic development, and structure-based ligand design.